mcook42/Py_R_Converters/README.md

 # Py_R_Converters
 Contains Python 3.5 scripts to convert basic syntax of Python 3.5 to R.

+# I have ended my work with this repo.
+It's too buggy and I don't have the time to improve it.

 ## The goals of this repository are:
 * Help R programmers learn Python
 * Help convert old cumbersome, but useful R scripts into Python